 For over 26 years I have worked for many of the top advertising agencies across the globe.
 Over the years my assignments have taken me to every state across the USA and to over fifty countries around the globe.

-In 1992 I produced my first coffee table book, ‘Navajo, Portrait of a Nation’ which received a number of photographic and design awards and produce an eighteen-month solo exhibit at the Smithsonian American History museum.
+In 1992 I produced my first coffee table book, ‘Navajo, Portrait of a Nation’ which received a number of photographic and design awards.
+In addition, this project also produced an eighteen-month 60 print solo exhibit at the Smithsonian American History museum.

 In defining my work, I view myself as an illusionist; creating images larger than life.
 The photographic process is in a constant flux of change.
 I believe embracing that change gives me a greater option to fulfill my vision as an artist.
 Without question, I believe we are in the greatest age of photography since its conception.